·

 Step #3: Find Perspective

-There will be a time when I can cook dinner without interruption.
-A time when I sleep the whole night through.
-Whatever stage you are in, it won’t be like this all the time.
+I challenge my thoughts and tell myself this stage won’t last forever.
+There will be a time when I can cook dinner without interruption—a time when I sleep the whole night through.
+Whatever stage you are in, it won’t always be like this.

 Sit down with your kids.
-Have an honest discussion about emotions and apologize if you need to.
+Have an honest discussion about emotions, and apologize if you need to.

 You can be a joyful parent even in difficult times.
 Here are 3 strategies from a psychologist on how to keep your cool as a mom and how to be patient with kids!

-Kids have moments of anger and mommy can have them too.
+Kids have moments of anger, and mommy can have them too.

+It’s unrealistic to think kids will never push back or annoy you.
 It’s a normal part of life.
-But you can learn the tools you need to remain calm and parent your child joyfully.
+But you can learn how to remain calm and parent your child joyfully

 I’d love to hear from you in the comments below!
 You can be more patient with kids!